Hierarchical Point Attention for Indoor 3D Object Detection: Abstract

 \section{Abstract}

+3D object detection is an essential vision technique for various robotic systems, such as augmented reality and domestic robots.
 Transformers as versatile network architectures have recently seen great success in 3D point cloud object detection.
-However, the lack of hierarchy in a plain transformer makes it difficult to learn features at different scales and restrains its ability to extract localized features.
-Such limitation makes them have imbalanced performance on objects of different sizes, with inferior performance on smaller ones.
-In this work, we propose two novel attention mechanisms as modularized hierarchical designs for transformer-based 3D detectors.
-To enable feature learning at different scales, we propose Simple Multi-Scale Attention that builds multi-scale tokens from a single-scale input feature.
-For localized feature aggregation, we propose Size-Adaptive Local Attention with adaptive attention ranges for every bounding box proposal.
-Both of our attention modules are model-agnostic network layers that can be plugged into existing point cloud transformers for end-to-end training.
-We evaluate our method on two widely used indoor 3D point cloud object detection benchmarks.
-By plugging our proposed modules into the state-of-the-art transformer-based 3D detector, we improve the previous best results on both benchmarks, with the largest improvement margin on small objects.\footnote{The code and models will be available at \url{https://github.com/salesforce/Hierarchical_Point_Attention}.}
+However, the lack of hierarchy in a plain transformer restrains its ability to learn features at different scales.
+Such limitation makes transformer detectors perform worse on smaller objects and affects their reliability in indoor environments where small objects are the majority.
+This work proposes two novel attention operations as generic hierarchical designs for point-based transformer detectors.
+First, we propose Aggregated Multi-Scale Attention (MS-A) that builds multi-scale tokens from a single-scale input feature to enable more fine-grained feature learning.
+Second, we propose Size-Adaptive Local Attention (Local-A) with adaptive attention regions for localized feature aggregation within bounding box proposals.
+Both attention operations are model-agnostic network modules that can be plugged into existing point cloud transformers for end-to-end training.
+We evaluate our method on two widely used indoor detection benchmarks.
+By plugging our proposed modules into the state-of-the-art transformer-based 3D detectors, we improve the previous best results on both benchmarks, with more significant improvements on smaller objects.

-\section{Introduction}
+\section{INTRODUCTION}